SiyaCodez/School-Website-/README.md

 ⚠️**Disclaimer:**
 This project was developed solely for educational and evaluative purposes as part of an assessment.
-Eduvos branding is for demonstration only and does not imply affiliation or endorsement and will be completely removed after the process.
+Eduvos branding is for demonstration only and does not imply affiliation or endorsement.
+The project will be completely removed after the process.

 # 🌐 Microsite of the School of Emerging Technologie